 What is good about being an entrepreneur in Oxfordshire?
 Bad?

-Oxford is probably the best city to start a business in.
-There is so much business support available with plenty of business centred events; not to forget the location being right between London and Birmingham, the prospects for connections and growth are quite substantial.
+Oxford is probably the best city for starting a business in.
+There is so much support available with plenty of business centred events; not to forget the location being right between London and Birmingham, the prospects for connections and growth are quite substantial.